Business Compliance12 min read1 May 2026

 Step 3: The Application Process

-2. Check GoBusiness Licensing for your specific licence requirements
+2. Check GoBusiness Licensing for your licence requirements

-3. Prepare your premises (many licences require physical inspection)
+3. Prepare your premises (many licences need physical inspection)

-4. Gather supporting documents (floor plans, qualifications, insurance certificates)
+4. Gather documents — floor plans, qualifications, insurance certificates

-5. Submit your application through GoBusiness or the relevant agency's portal
+5. Submit through GoBusiness or the relevant agency portal

 7. Schedule and pass inspection (if required)

-Complete all prerequisite training.
-Food safety courses, first aid certifications, and sector-specific qualifications should be completed before applying.
-Missing certifications are the most common reason for application delays.
+Complete prerequisite training first.
+Missing certifications — food safety courses, first aid — are the single most common reason for application delays.

-Keep your ACRA profile updated.
-Ensure your registered business address, SSIC codes, and director information are current.
-Discrepancies between your ACRA profile and licence application cause delays.
+Keep your ACRA profile current.
+Mismatches between your ACRA registration and licence application cause processing delays.

-• GoBusiness sends email reminders 30 days before expiry for licences managed through its portal
+• GoBusiness sends email reminders 30 days before expiry for licences on its portal

-• Set your own calendar reminders 60 days in advance for complex renewals requiring inspections
+• Set your own reminders 60 days ahead for renewals requiring inspections

 Common Renewal Requirements